As an online merchant, making your first sale is as symbolic as it is necessary.

-Much like viral videos, which are based on the same concept, a PR stunt has the potential to propel your brand into fame.
+Much like viral videos, a PR stunt has the potential to propel your brand into fame.
 If executed well, you’ll be swapping conventional time-consuming brand marketing with instant publicity, gaining you loyal followers and customers in the process.

 No company pulls a better PR stunt than Virgin.
-Their founder, Richard Branson, has dressed up like a wedding bride, jumped off a casino roof, posed as a zulu warrior, driven a tank down Fifth Avenue in NYC, and flown a balloon around the world, among many other newsworthy things.
+Their founder, Richard Branson, has dressed up as a wedding bride, jumped off a casino roof, posed as a Zulu warrior, driven a tank down Fifth Avenue in NYC, and flown a balloon around the world, among many other newsworthy things.

-AdWords is Google’s hugely popular pay-per-click advertising network that allows online retailers to place advertisements on nearly every Google search results page, YouTube video, and partner website.
 Who wouldn’t want to rank in the top three of a search query that drives sales?
 Here’s what shows up when you type “Samsung TV” into Google.
-Note that the first result is a paid ad from Samsung.
+Note that the first results are paid ads from Samsung.

-The beauty of AdWords lies in its speed and massive reach.
-In as little as a few minutes, you can set up and launch an advertising campaign which gets your text, image, or even video ads seen by browsers all over the web.
+The beauty of Google Ads lies in its speed and massive reach.
+In just a few minutes, you can set up and launch an advertising campaign that gets your text, image, or even video ads seen by browsers all over the web.